Strawberries

 locations which

-use synthetic fertilizers.
+use synthetic fertilizer

 Thought you would enjoy seeing the difference